 Now trim the lines as shown in Figure 13.29.
-You then need to pace the dimensions on the fireplace.
-When you obtain the exact type of this special fireplace that will built, you will return to the drawing and update the view.
+You then need to place the dimensions on the fireplace.
+When you obtain the exact type of this special fireplace that will be built, you will return to the drawing and update the view.
 You will add the chimney detail at that time, also.
+Use the Line tool while in the Dimension layer to add the dimension lines as shown.